Converg3nce/matic-docs/docs/develop/advanced/transfer-data.md

 ---
 id: transfer-data
-title: Walkthrough, Reading data from Ethereum chain
+title: Transfer data from Ethereum to Matic
-description: Build your next blockchain app on Matic.
+description: Transfer state or data from Ethereum to Matic via Contracts
 keywords:
   - docs
   - matic